Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Resolved SED fitting

 \section{Resolved SED fitting}

-In this section, we present spatially resolved SED modeling of high-resolution JWST/NIRCam and HST/ACS imaging to derive 2D maps of main galaxy physical properties (e.g., stellar mass and age, dust attenuation, SFR).
-We then compare the resolved results with those obtained from integrated SED fitting, also including low-resolution photometry at longer wavelengths, as well as with those inferred from NIRSpec MSA in Sects. \ref{sec:ism}.
+In this section, we present a spatially resolved SED model of high-resolution JWST/NIRCam and HST/ACS imaging to derive 2D maps of the main galaxy's physical properties (e.g., stellar mass, age, dust attenuation, and SFR).
+We then compare the resolved results with those obtained from integrated SED fitting, which includes low-resolution photometry at longer wavelengths, as well as those inferred from NIRSpec MSA in Sects. \ref{sec:ism}.